Transforming a failed retirement calculator onboarding experience to deliver value for both users and John Hancock

 Solution

-Instead, I analyzed existing primary research from past user interviews to uncover core sentiments around retirement uncertainty.
+Instead, I leveraged existing primary research from past user interviews to uncover core sentiments around retirement uncertainty.
 Here’s what surfaced:

 Takeaways